mlocati/spf-lib/README.md

 [fatal] The 'redirect' modifier is present more than once (2 times) [notice] The 'include=example3.org' modifier is unknown
 ```

+Please note that every item in the array returned by the `validate` method is an instance of the [`SPFLib\Semantic\Issue`](https://github.com/mlocati/spf-lib/blob/master/src/Semantic/Issue.php) class.

 ## Do you want to really say thank you?